 Is the Use of Light a Use of Force?

 Several years ago, I read an article called "Use of Force and High Intensity Tactical Police Flashlights: Policy Concerns."
 Since then I have seen it re-printed in various other locations.
-In the article, R. Paul McCauley, Ph.D., a criminology professor at a university in Pennsylvania, opines that: the use of high-intensity tactical police flashlights (HITPFs) is a use … [Read more...]
+In the article, R. Paul McCauley, Ph.D., a criminology professor at a university in Pennsylvania, opines that: I don't know what background, if any, McCauley has in modern police … [Read more...]

 Car 54…Where Are You?: Update Your Dispatchers on Your Location